-Read some commonly asked questions about abuse claim compensation
+Read some commonly asked questions about abuse claims and compensation

-Deciding to seek legal advice about abuse you suffered can be an important step to help you seek redress for what happened to you.
-Abuse claims are a specialist area of law and you should approach lawyers who are experts in bringing cases on behalf of survivors.
+Seeking legal advice about the abuse you suffered can be an essential step towards helping you right the wrong that happened to you.
+Abuse claims are a specialist area of law, and you should approach lawyers who are experts in bringing cases on behalf of survivors.

 When you speak to a lawyer, you may be asked to provide details of:

-•What kind of abuse you were subjected to, such as sexual abuse, physical abuse or emotional abuse.
+- The kind of abuse you were subjected to – such as sexual, physical or emotional abuse.

 The lawyer might want to see any paperwork, documents or photographs that you have that are relevant to the abuse.